-Some more from the Reno Air Races just over a week ago.
-The Palm Springs Air Museum P-51 Mustang “Bunny” from start up to shut down around the pylons.
-GoPro video with some really great light makes it seem like you are right in the cockpit.
-That is me int he black t-shirt doing the start-up and sending it out.
-I do more than just photography although you can see my camera having on my back.
+That is me in the black t-shirt doing the start-up and sending it out.
+I was doing more than just photography at the Air Races and at Air Shows.
+Although you can see my camera hanging on my back.
 It is a Fujifilm X-T3 and 100-400mm lens.
 One of the reasons I avoid carrying a lot of gear, too much going on.